duongphuhiep/OrderService/src/OrderService.API/README.md

 dotnet run
 ```

+You should be able to see the OrderService up and running at `https://localhost:5001/swagger`

 ## Step 3) Call (or consume) the service

 The following instruction will help you call the *NewOrder* function from our *OrderService*